MikeWills/Uglee/readmeNew.md

 This is the new readme.md for the new version of this bot.
+I won't publish a new config for the bot until I have this working back to where the old bot was.

 Required NPM packages:
 * npm install ttapi